sendbird/sendbird-platform-sdk-javascript/docs/UserApi.md

 ## viewNumberOfUnreadMessages

-> viewNumberOfUnreadMessages(userId, opts)
+> InlineResponse20019 viewNumberOfUnreadMessages(userId, opts)

 View number of unread messages

-## View number of unread messages  Retrieves the total number of a user’s currently unread messages in the group channels.
+## View number of unread messages  Retrieves the total number of a user&#39;s currently unread messages in the group channels.
 The unread counts feature is only available for the group channels.  https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-view-number-of-unread-messages ----------------------------   &#x60;user_id&#x60;      Type: string      Description: Specifies the unique ID of the user to retrieve the number.

 ### Example